Plumsail/documents-docs/source/user-guide/processes/examples/create-documents-from-sharepoint-list-and-esign-docusign.rst

-.. title:: Create PDF documents from SharePoint list and send them for e-signature with eversign
+.. title:: Create PDF documents from SharePoint list and send them for e-signature with DocuSign

 .. meta::
-   :description: Generate non-disclosure agreements from the SharePoint list and electronically sign using eversign and Plumsail Documents
+   :description: Generate non-disclosure agreements from the SharePoint list and electronically sign using DocuSign and Plumsail Documents

-How to automatically generate documents from data in SharePoint list and send them for digital signature in eversign using Power Automate Flow
+How to automatically generate documents from data in SharePoint list and send them for digital signature in DocuSign using Power Automate Flow
 ===============================================================================================================================================

 From this article, you will learn how to create an eSign document from data in the SharePoint list.
 Imagine that you have a list of employees on the SharePoint site.